Johannes7k75/RPi-Watcher/README.md

 };
 ```

 - `TOKEN`, the token of the bot available on the [Discord Developers](https://discordapp.com/developers/applications) section.
 - `PREFIX`, the prefix that will be set to use the bot.
 - `ACTIVITY`, the activity of the bot.
 - `LOG CHANNEL`, the channel where the Bot log when he goes online
 - `BOT OWNER ID`, the ID of the Bot Owner, so your ID
 - `RANDOM`, the color or leave it RANDOM

-For all to work you have to install dependenices:
-`sudo apt-get install build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev`

-Then type in the console `npm install --build-from-source` to install all dependencies.
+Then type in the console `npm install` to install all dependencies.

 - You have two options to start the Bot
   - with Node.js `npm start`
   - or with pm2 `pm2 start index.js -n RPi-Watcher`

 The Bot is running and you can start using the commands